python/cpython/Doc/library/sqlite3.rst

 .. data:: PARSE_DECLTYPES

-   Use this flag with the *detect_types* keyword of :meth:`connect` to enable parsing of declared types for each column it return.
+   Use this flag with the *detect_types* parameter of :meth:`connect` to enable parsing of declared types for each column returned.
    The types are declared when the database table is created.
-   :mod:`sqlite3` will look up a converter function using the first word of the declared type as the converter dictionary key.
+   ``sqlite3`` will look up a converter function using the first word of the declared type as the converter dictionary key.
-   The following SQL code results in the following lookups:
+   For example, the following SQL code results in the following lookups:

    .. code-block:: sql